Robobo2022/Player-Info/README.md

 JumpPower,
 MaxHealth

-###### Its CaSE sensitive, so it will the player doesn't exist when you put one letter wrong or a capital letter wrong ):
+###### Its CaSe sensitive, so it will the player doesn't exist when you put one letter wrong or a capital letter wrong ):